MigangalWork/nexusml/docs/user-quickstart-2.md

 # Operating data

 ## Active tasks
-You may want to check your currect active tasks.
-You will recivece a list of all active task you have.
+You may want to check your current active tasks.
+To do this, make the appropriate call, and you will receive a list of all the active tasks you have, providing an overview of their status and details.

 ### Request
 **GET** `/tasks`

-#### Response
+### Response

 ```json
 {